cloudify-cosmo/docs.getcloudify.org/content/manager_webui/configure-display.md

 Cloudify Web interface pages are comprised of widgets.
 Widgets are dynamic data units that show up to date information.<br>
 You can select which widgets you want to see on each page, and can configure the widgets.

 Default pages provide views of the most commonly required data.
-With the exception of the Application page, you can delete these pages or add your own.
+With the exception of the Dashboard page, you can delete these pages or add your own.

 **Sorting Data**<br>
 You can sort data in table-style widgets by clicking on a column header.